Applications for the summer or fall terms are due by March 15. Applications for the spring term are due by Oct. 15.

 No. Because you will be enrolled in your courses through CU Continuing Education and will be taking CMCI courses, you will not need to transfer your course or internship credits.

-Students will be billed for a deposit at the time they are enrolled in the program.
+Students will be billed for a deposit of $500 at the time they are enrolled in the program.
 The deposit is fully refundable up to 30 days before the program starts.
-Students who withdraw after that date and before the first day of the program will receive a partial refund of their deposit.
-No refunds of deposits, tuition or housing costs will be provided once the program begins.
+No refunds of deposits will be provided after that point.